jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ## Customizing central section:

+This section helps the agent to connect to AMPLIFY Central and determine how to published the discovered APIs.

 `url`: the amplify central url.
 Default value is **https://apicentral.axway.com**

 `teamID`: The Team identifier in AMPLIFY Central that all APIs will be linked.
 Locate this at AMPLIFY Central > Access > Teams.
 Open the teams details.
 The team identifier is the last part of the url (AMPLIFY URL/access/teams/detail/**e4ec6c1a69fd0b8e016a0bb0681e0e8f**).